-In order to balance electricity production and consumption, Fingrid orders Manual Frequency Restoration Reserve from the Balancing Energy Market.
-Fingrid uses the Balancing Capacity procured by means of Balancing Capacity Agreements and from the Balancing Capacity Market to ensure that there is, at all times, a sufficient volume of Frequency Restoration Reserve to maintain the power balance between production and consumption and for other needs required to ensure the operational security of the transmission system.
+In order to balance electricity production and consumption, Fingrid activates Manual Frequency Restoration Reserve from the mFRR energy Market.
+Fingrid uses the mFRR capacity procured by means of mFRR capacity Agreements and from the mFRR capacity Market to ensure that there is, at all times, a sufficient volume of Frequency Restoration Reserve to maintain the power balance between production and consumption and for other needs required to ensure the operational security of the transmission system.